DoubleARon96/p5-gym-session-plans/README.md

 By Default, Gitpod gives you superuser security privileges.
 Therefore, you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.

-To log into the Heroku toolbelt CLI:
+To log into the Heroku tool belt CLI:

 1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.
 2. Scroll down to the *API Key* and click *Reveal*